nunoluis/grabber/README.md

 ## repeat.sh

 This was an attempt to use cron jobs to run the script every time (without the time intervals specified with python).
 It does not seem to work.
 To re-visit.

+## Flydome_stabilize_crop_MIN_project_subfolders.java

+Macro, in Fiji (imagej macro) to go over all subfolders in folder, to AVERAGE projection of all images from same day - stored in same folder - and return a tiff file saved on output Directory with name of original folder.